eliazarnd/social-proof-section-practise/README.md

 ## Developers

-This is a practise for improve our fronteds skills,
+This is a practise for improving our fronteds skills,

+#### Created by
 Eliazar Lopez Robles <br>
 Jennifer Vicente Gomez <br>
 Saul Efren Montoya Castro <br>